devantler/ksail/README.md

 ## Related Projects

-- [devantler/homelab](https://github.com/devantler/homelab) - My personal homelab setup, including an example of how I use KSail to manage my Homelab cluster.
+- **[devantler/homelab](https://github.com/devantler/homelab)** - My personal homelab setup, including an example of how I use KSail to manage my Homelab cluster.
-- [devantler/dotnet-kubernetes-generator](https://github.com/devantler/dotnet-kubernetes-generator) - Generators to generate Kubernetes resources with `ksail init` and `ksail gen`.
+- **[devantler/dotnet-kubernetes-generator](https://github.com/devantler/dotnet-kubernetes-generator)** - Generators to conjure Kubernetes resources with `ksail init` and `ksail gen`.
-- [devantler/dotnet-kubernetes-provisioner](https://github.com/devantler/dotnet-kubernetes-provisioner) - Provisioners to provision K3d, Flux, secrets and more.
+- **[devantler/dotnet-kubernetes-provisioner](https://github.com/devantler/dotnet-kubernetes-provisioner)** - Provisioners to provision K3d, Flux, secrets, and more.
-- [devantler/dotnet-key-manager](https://github.com/devantler/dotnet-key-manager) - A key manager to manage local Age keys.
+- **[devantler/dotnet-key-manager](https://github.com/devantler/dotnet-key-manager)** - A key manager to guard yer local Age keys.
-- [devantler/dotnet-template-engine](https://github.com/devantler/dotnet-template-engine) - A template engine to support code generation of non-serializable content.
+- **[devantler/dotnet-template-engine](https://github.com/devantler/dotnet-template-engine)** - A template engine to support code generation of non-serializable content.
-- [devantler/dotnet-keys](https://github.com/devantler/dotnet-keys) - A library with key models, e.g. the Age key model.
+- **[devantler/dotnet-keys](https://github.com/devantler/dotnet-keys)** - A library with key models, like the Age key model.
-- [devantler/dotnet-cli-runner](https://github.com/devantler/dotnet-cli-runner) - An implementation on top of CLI Wrap to support running different binaries from C# code.
+- **[devantler/dotnet-cli-runner](https://github.com/devantler/dotnet-cli-runner)** - An implementation atop CLI Wrap to support runnin' different binaries from C# code.
-- [devantler/dotnet-age-cli](https://github.com/devantler/dotnet-age-cli) - A library that embeds and provides an API for the Age CLI.
+- **[devantler/dotnet-age-cli](https://github.com/devantler/dotnet-age-cli)** - A library that embeds and provides an API for the Age CLI.
-- [devantler/dotnet-flux-cli](https://github.com/devantler/dotnet-flux-cli) - A library that embeds and provides an API for the Flux CLI.
+- **[devantler/dotnet-flux-cli](https://github.com/devantler/dotnet-flux-cli)** - A library that embeds and provides an API for the Flux CLI.
-- [devantler/dotnet-k3d-cli](https://github.com/devantler/dotnet-k3d-cli) - A library that embeds and provides an API for the K3d CLI.
+- **[devantler/dotnet-k3d-cli](https://github.com/devantler/dotnet-k3d-cli)** - A library that embeds and provides an API for the K3d CLI.
-- [devantler/dotnet-k9s-cli](https://github.com/devantler/dotnet-k9s-cli) - A library that embeds and provides an API for the K9s CLI.
+- **[devantler/dotnet-k9s-cli](https://github.com/devantler/dotnet-k9s-cli)** - A library that embeds and provides an API for the K9s CLI.
-- [devantler/dotnet-kind-cli](https://github.com/devantler/dotnet-kind-cli) - A library that embeds and provides an API for the Kind CLI.
+- **[devantler/dotnet-kind-cli](https://github.com/devantler/dotnet-kind-cli)** - A library that embeds and provides an API for the Kind CLI.
-- [devantler/dotnet-kubeconform-cli](https://github.com/devantler/dotnet-kubeconform-cli) - A library that embeds and provides an API for the Kubeconform CLI.
+- **[devantler/dotnet-kubeconform-cli](https://github.com/devantler/dotnet-kubeconform-cli)** - A library that embeds and provides an API for the Kubeconform CLI.
-- [devantler/dotnet-kustomize-cli](https://github.com/devantler/dotnet-kustomize-cli) - A library that embeds and provides an API for the Kustomize CLI.
+- **[devantler/dotnet-kustomize-cli](https://github.com/devantler/dotnet-kustomize-cli)** - A library that embeds and provides an API for the Kustomize CLI.
-- [devantler/dotnet-sops-cli](https://github.com/devantler/dotnet-sops-cli) - A library that embeds and provides an API for the SOPS CLI.
+- **[devantler/dotnet-sops-cli](https://github.com/devantler/dotnet-sops-cli)** - A library that embeds and provides an API for the SOPS CLI.

 ## Star History